 Puffer Fish in the Gulf of Mexico: An Overview

 The Gulf of Mexico, a vast body of water bordered by the United States, Mexico, and Cuba, is teeming with life.
-Its diverse habitats, ranging from shallow estuaries to deep-sea canyons, support a wide array of marine species.
+So its diverse habitats, ranging from shallow estuaries to deep-sea canyons, support a wide array of marine species.
 Among them, puffer fish thrive in the warm, brackish waters, adding to the Gulf's biodiversity.
 These fish are commonly found in coastal areas, seagrass beds, and around coral reefs, where they find ample food and shelter.

 Comprehensive Insights into Puffer Fish